mcollina/close-with-grace/README.md

 * `logger`: instance of logger which will be used internally.
 Default: `console`.
   - Pass `false`, `null` or `undefined` to disable this feature.

+* `skip`: an array of event names to skip from triggering the graceful close callback.
+Default: `[]`.
+  - Example: `skip: ['unhandledRejection', 'uncaughtException', 'SIGTERM']`
+  - Note: You must handle skipped events yourself, otherwise they may cause the process to crash or exit unexpectedly.

 * `onSecondError(error)`: A callback to execute if the process throws an `uncaughtException` or an `unhandledRejection` while `fn` is executing.